hkcomori/ansible-role-monit/README.md

 * `monit_webinterface_rw_group`: Define group of users allowed to read and write on web interface.
 It is only applied when defined and is empty by default.
 * `monit_webinterface_r_group`: Define group of users allowed to read on web interface.
 It is only applied when defined and is empty by default.
 * `monit_webinterface_acl_rules`: List of ACL rules for the web interface, such as "localhost" or "hauk:password".
 It is only applied when defined and is empty by default.
 You should probably define at least one for the httpd service to start.
+* `monit_binary_folder`: Where to install when installing from official binaries.
+Not used when installing from a package.
+If `/home/user/.local/bin` is set, non-root users can also install.
+Defaults to `/usr/bin`.
+* `monit_version`: Version of the official binary to be installed.
+Set blank when installing from a package.
+Defaults to ""
+* `monit_prebuilt_target`: Build target for official binaries to be installed (eg. `linux-x64`).
+All supported values are [here](https://mmonit.com/monit/#download).
+Set blank when installing from a package.
+Defaults to "".
+* `monit_owner_user`: Owner user of monit binary and config files.
+Defaults to `root`.
+* `monit_owner_group`: Owner group of monit binary and config files.
+Defaults to `root`.
+* `monit_service`: The service name of monit when it is run as service.
+If set to blank, no service will be created.
+Default to `monit`.
+* `monit_fact_dir`: Directory to store data required to run this role.
+Defaults to `/etc/ansible/facts.d`.

 Custom facts
 ------------